Bryantcornwell/CV-ORB-image-stitcher/README.md

 ## Methods
 ### part1.py
+Run the code from the terminal using the following format on the linux server and ensure to type the file names for the '< >' desired arguments below:

+    ./a2 part1 <k> images/*.png outputfile_txt

 The first task of part1.py was to develop a function that could apply ORB detection on two images and matches the ORB descriptors between each image using a ratio of the distances between the nearest and second nearest match given a threshold.

-    ./a2 part1 <k> images/*.png outputfile_txt

 ### part2.py
+Run the code from the terminal using the following format on the linux server and ensure to type the file names for the '< >' desired arguments below:

     ./a2 part2 n img_1.png img_2.png img_output.png img1_x1,img1_y1 img2_x1,img2_x1 ... img1_xn,img1_yn img2_xn,img2_yn

 ### part3.py
+Run the code from the terminal using the following format on the linux server and ensure to type the file names for the '< >' desired arguments below:

     ./a2 part3 image_1.jpg image_2.jpg output.jpg

 ## Results

 ## Discussion